Angluca/cex/docs/README.md

 ```

 > [!NOTE]
 >
 > uassert() tracebacks only available if program was compiled with ASAN flags.

 ### Unit Testing Tool
-Each CEX test file is compiled as stand alone executable, this allow making specialized tests with mocks, experiment with parts of bigger project without fixing plethora of compiler errors, and do  a test driven development and debugging.
+Each CEX test file is compiled as stand alone executable, this allows making specialized tests with mocks, experiment with parts of bigger project without fixing plethora of compiler errors, and do  a test driven development and debugging.

 Create new test with: `./cex test create tests/test_file.c `, run it `./cex test run tests/test_file.c` or `./cex test run all`.